toss/docflow/README.md

 Docflow is a TypeScript-first documentation generator that automatically creates API documentation from JSDoc comments.

-- Docflow automatically generates comprehensive documentation from JSDoc comments, supporting essential tags like [@public](https://docflow.dev/reference/public), [@category](https://docflow.dev/reference/category), and [@example](https://docflow.dev/reference/example).
+- Docflow automatically generates comprehensive documentation from JSDoc comments, supporting essential tags like `@public`, `@category`, and `@example`.
-- Designed with AI integration in mind, Docflow can [generate complete JSDoc comments](https://docflow.dev/features/ai-generation) for your functions with a single `@generate` tag.
+- Designed with AI integration in mind, Docflow can [generate complete JSDoc comments](https://docflow.slash.page/en/command/generate.html) for your functions with a single `@generate` tag.
-- Docflow provides [accurate TypeScript type extraction](https://docflow.dev/features/typescript), ensuring your documentation always matches your actual code signatures.
+- Docflow provides accurate TypeScript type extraction, ensuring your documentation always matches your actual code signatures.
-- Docflow includes a powerful plugin system, allowing you to generate documentation for [VitePress](https://docflow.dev/plugins/vitepress), [Docusaurus](https://docflow.dev/plugins/docusaurus), [Nextra](https://docflow.dev/plugins/nextra), and more.
+- Docflow includes a powerful plugin system, allowing you to generate documentation for [VitePress](https://vitepress.dev/), [Docusaurus](https://docusaurus.io/), [Nextra](https://nextra.site/), and more.

 ## Examples